 You are, in fact, one of the most creative and productive artists of the moment.
-If I calculated correctly, you’ve released six studio albums, three live albums in the last ten years.
+You’ve released six studio albums and three live albums during the last ten years, if I calculated correctly.
 Where does all this inspiration and creativity come from?

 Well, I’m the kid in the sandbox, and I don’t put myself into that situation.
 I just play and discover.
 You have to imagine a kid in a sandbox.
 You’re just having fun.
 You’re not expecting anything, and you’re not looking for anything.
 You’re not following a trend; you don’t do something that needs to be similar to something else.
 It is actually from within yourself, which is endless.
-At some point, I wanted to express how I feel.
+At some point, I wanted to express how I felt.
 Then, when I say how I feel, it means I have to go deep within myself.
 And I have to use it, the spring of infinite creativity; it’s never-ending.
 It’s like a kaleidoscope.
 You shake it, and you have many new ways of doing things.
-I think this happens only to people who expect something, or who want something or are chasing something, or who are trying to write something that sells or whatever.
+I think this happens only to people who expect something, want something, chase something or are trying to write something that sells or whatever.
 If you don’t look at all of these aspects, it doesn’t happen if you’re just having fun with notes.

 If a person wants to be part of a trend, trying to get a piece of the pie and get a piece of all the girls and the fame and the money and then everything that comes through the glorious life of being a star If you focus on that, you just kind of keep sticking close to trend to be up to date.
 But I’m a trend maker.
 I mean, I created something from within myself.
 I had the courage to believe in what I was thinking about or what I wanted to do.
 And so, I was very confident, not even wondering if people would like what I do or not.
 That’s the main thing.
 It’s very important.
 After all, they don’t have the courage because they think what they have to say doesn’t count or is worthless.
 And so, if you are in the right place and you want to share new colors with the world.
 You have to go inside.
 You have to go deep inside, and that’s what– anybody can do it.
 It’s just a personal choice of if you want to go that way or that way.

-This new MSG album, IMMORTAL, it sounds really fresh and energetic from start to finish.
+This new MSG album, IMMORTAL, sounds fresh and energetic from start to finish.
 So, was there anything special in your mind when you were writing the songs for this album?

 It’s exactly like you said.
 A perfect example of this is the album’s opening track, “Drilled to Kill.”
 It’s a great song, and at the same time, it’s one of the heaviest songs you’ve ever recorded.
 It’s a heavy song, but it still sounds MSG.
 It’s just something new from you.

-However, when I have put my compositions down, and it was time for Ronnie to sing, he said, “Michael!
-I’m sorry, but I can’t you know.
+However, when I had put my compositions down, and it was time for Ronnie to sing, he said, “Michael!
+I’m sorry, but I can’t, you know.
 I don’t want to go on 14 days quarantine.
 I can’t afford this.”
 I said, “Don’t worry about it.”
 So, we tried to think of a solution, and then I said to my partner (Ami), who’s in Japan now.
 She has very good taste in music and– because I don’t listen to music, I don’t know what’s out there.
 I said to her, “Do you know a great singer who can help us out here?” and she said, “Ralph Scheepers.”
 I said, “Okay, I trust you, but I said to Michael Voss first, “Ralph?
 Do you know Ralph?”
 “Yes, I know Ralph.
 He is fantastic,” and the next day, we were recording.
-When I heard the result, it became “Drilled to Kill,” and I was absolutely blown away.
+When I heard the result, it became “Drilled to Kill,” and I was blown away.
 I never even knew that there was a voice like Ralf Scheepers.
-That song ended up like straight in the face and beyond my expectation.
+That song ended up straight in the face and beyond my expectation.
 I was like “this is crazy!”.
 I ended up with Ralf on two songs.
 So, I started to think.
-What I initially thought, making an album with guests and friends celebrating the 50th Anniversary, which I gave up on, and then, all of a sudden, started to come to life all by itself.
+What I initially thought was making an album with guests and friends celebrating the 50th Anniversary, which I gave up on, and then, suddenly, started to come to life all by itself.

 And so that virus took me in an– and it was bittersweet.
 Whatever I had planned got destroyed, and everything took a completely different turn.
 Simon Philips came in and played drums on a couple of tracks.
 And then Michael Voss, he had written the lyrics for the song “Warrior.”
 I still remember when I came back to the studio from the hotel, and I put down my music.
 He said, “Yeah, I’ve got some lyrics and some vocals for Michael Schenker Fest album RESURRECTION.”
 It was “Warrior,” and it was amazing.
 I said, “Michael, you must be joking.
 This was unbelievable.”
 It became one of the best songs in my life.
 It was unbelievable.
 And he did the same thing now.
 I came back to the studio from the hotel the next morning, and he said, “Michael, I’ve got some lyrics and some vocals for you.
 Do you want to have a listen?”
 He put it on, and I said, “Michael, you must be joking.
 This is so beautiful.
 Only you can sing this song.”
 It was coming from his heart, it was sung so perfectly, and that song was “After The Rain.”
 And then I gave him the other song, which was kind of very different.
 It was “The Queen of Thorns and Roses,” and he, because it’s such an unusual song, and Michael just kind of… It was a very personal message, personal lyrics that he was writing.
 So, I gave him that song, too.
 I couldn’t imagine anybody else doing that song, and so anything shaped up so unbelievable, and then I picked up the phone again.
 “Hey, Ronnie, are you ready now?”.
 “I’m sorry.
 I still can’t come over there.
 Everything’s still locked.
 I’m so sorry.
 And I still have to do certain things before I can come over”.
 I said, “Don’t worry.
 We’ll figure something out.”
 And then I said to Michael Voss, “What are we going to do now?”
 He said, “What do you think of Joe Lynn Turner?”
 I said, “You must be joking.”
 He is one of my favorite singers, and we are old friends.
 And the next day, they were recording.
 I couldn’t believe it.
 It’s unbelievable.
 And so, it went on and on like that.